Aleister Crowley — "The greatest pleasure is to be misunderstood."

 * Initial load can take up to 90 seconds — revising the preview in another color is nearly instant.

-"The first principle of my philosophy is that there is no God but Man."
+"The greatest truth is that there is no truth."

 English occultist who founded Thelema, wrote The Book of the Law (1904), and was branded 'the wickedest man in the world' by the British press.
 Closely associated with W.B.
 Yeats (fellow Hermetic Order of the Golden Dawn member who came to despise him).
 For an intellectual contrast, see G.K.
 Chesterton, English Christian apologist and Father Brown author — Chesterton and Crowley were Edwardian London contemporaries arguing for opposite metaphysical systems — Chesterton's restored-Christianity rationalism is the precise opposite of Crowley's 'Do what thou wilt' Thelema.